 The amount of Parents' Learning Allowance you get will depend on your household income.
 For 2014/2015, the maximum is £1,538 a year.

 You may be able to get the Parents' Learning Allowance if you’re are a full-time student with dependent children.
 You can apply whether you get the Childcare Grant.

 Childcare Grant and Parents' Learning Allowance: how to apply

 You can apply for the Childcare Grant or Parents' Learning Allowance before or during your course.
 On the main student finance application, complete the section that asks about applying for extra help for students with children.

 Access to Support Funds

-The Support Funds can provide support for students on lower incomes who run into financial difficulties.
+The Support Funds can provide support for students on lower incomes who run into financial problems.
 Universities and colleges decide how to distribute payments, but students with children - and especially lone parents - are a priority for the fund.